 - What is your policy for after-hours calls and/or visits?

-- Can I meet your staff?
+- Who do you work closely with and/or can I meet your staff?

 - What is your position on antibiotics?